You are here

 Following an inspection, we provide formal written feedback.
 This may include recommendations to improve practice or specify actions required to achieve compliance.

-We do not award a rating following IR(ME)R inspections.
+We do not award a rating following IR(ME)R inspections and our findings do not change a provider's existing ratings.

 We are not required to publish reports of findings from IR(ME)R inspections.
 However, sometimes we may publish details of compliance with IR(ME)R where it is relevant to our regulatory activity under the Health and Social Care Act 2008.